e-tidemo/cycle-gothenburg/README.md

     - **Navigation bar**
       - The navigation bar is set at the top right of the website on all pages which supports easy navigation.
 On smaller devices, such as mobile phones, this moves to a hamburger menu toggle bar.
       - The navigation bar is also marked for each page, for example, on the home page the navigation bar shows that you are currently on the "Home" page with a line underneath.
+      - The logo on the top left corner of the website is also clickable and it leads you to the home page.
       ![Home page screenshot](documentation/support-images/homepage-screenshot.png)
     - **Additional links to sign up**
       - On the Home page, the link to sign up is very prominent in the middle of the page.
 This link is also the main explanation of what the organisation does as it says "Join our cycling groups" and there is no other explanatory text on the home page.